erickperez-hash/auto-annotated-portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      I Am Erick Perez an ai developer, digital artist, consultant and fix poor vibe coding.
+      I Am Erick Perez an ai developer, digital artist, consultant and fixer of poor vibe coding.
     subtitle: >-
-      This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
+      This is my info—I’m sharing this with ya’ll to impress upon you all the hard work I’ve done in the past few years.
 Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
     styles:
       self:
         height: auto